 Public events can be one of three categories:

 - Hosted/staged at a park (see information below)

 - Run/walk through a park (see information below)

 - Sport field event at a park

-For community/public events hosted at a park, the reservation process, which has several steps shown below, must be completed no later than three months prior to the event date.
-Your contact for park reservations for public events is Chris Zerger, Community Outreach Coordinator, (541) 706-6118 or ChrisZ@bendparksandrec.org.
+For community/public events hosted at a park, the reservation process, which has several steps shown below, must be completed and approved no later than three months prior to the event date.
+Your contact for park reservations for public events is Chris Zerger, Community Outreach Coordinator, (541) 706-6220 or ChrisZ@bendparksandrec.org.

-For run/walk through a park events that will simply pass through a park and are not staged in one, please use the Run/Walk Events Through Parks Reservation Request and contact Chris Zerger, Community Outreach Coordinator, (541) 706-6118 or ChrisZ@bendparksandrec.org.
-Reservations must be made two months prior to your event.
+For run/walk through a park events that will simply pass through a park and are not staged in one, please use the Run/Walk Events Through Parks Reservation Request and contact Chris Zerger, Community Outreach Coordinator, (541) 706-6220 or ChrisZ@bendparksandrec.org.
+Reservations request must be approved no later than two months prior to your event.

 For sports field events such as sports tournaments, please contact Kevin Collier, Sport Program Coordinator at (541) 706-6123 or email@example.com

-Step by Step Guide to Community Event Reservations
+Step by Step Guide to Public Event Reservations

 The steps that follow will take you through the reservation and planning process, with links to related documents and information.
 You may also download and print a PDF version of the Step by Step Guide.
 Please also review the Guidelines for Community Events in Community Parks to learn general park rules and regulations.
 Links below will take you to specific rules and guidelines for the parks listed.